Project / Wood / Lighting

 Knife No. 1 / Knife for Alma

-A first kitchen knife, made for Alma.
+The first kitchen knife I made for Alma.

 Knife for Mama / Knife Alone